Diabetes and Fat

 - canola oils

-Saturated fat is found in dairy products such as butter, full-fat cheese, cream, ice cream, whole milk, 2% milk, and sour cream.
+Saturated fats are found in animal fats and coconut and palm oil.
+Whole-fat dairy products such as butter, full-fat cheese, cream, ice cream, whole milk, 2% milk, and sour cream are sources of saturated fats.
 It’s also in meat, including ground beef, bologna, hot dogs, sausage, bacon, spareribs, and poultry skin.
-Certain oils, including palm and palm kernel oil and coconut oil are also saturated fats.

-The other type of fat you want to watch out for is trans fat.
-This type of fat is even worse for you than saturated fat.
-In fact, it’s a good idea to avoid it altogether.
+Trans fats are man-made fats used in many processed foods and restaurant foods.
 A trans fat is a liquid fat that turns solid in a process called hydrogenation.
 Trans fats are found in baked goods such as cookies and muffins, and in crackers and chips.
 Shortening and stick margarine are also trans fats.
+Avoiding trans fats is a good idea.
+Trans fats will be removed from all foods in the U.S. by 2016.